-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.B Operate main Preparation, On a gas turbine the candidate assists The candidate: Note 4 and auxiliary machinery and associated control systems operation, fault detection and necessary measures to prevent damage for the following machinery items and control system Main engine and associated auxiliaries vessel of at least 1,000 HP, on a simulator, or in a laboratory, in starting a main propulsion gas turbine engine, describing the actions as they are being performed.
-Ensures the enclosure is secure; Ensures that the starting medium is available and at recommended pressures; Ensures all permissive obligations are met, including: a.
+Task No. C STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Note 4 an ma as co Operate main nd auxiliary nachinery and ssociated ontrol ystems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control system Main engine and associated auxiliaries On a gas turbine vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate assists in starting a main propulsion gas turbine engine, describing the actions as they are being performed.
+The candidate: Ensures the enclosure is secure; Ensures that the starting medium is available and at recommended pressures; Ensures all permissive obligations are met, including: a.
 Reduction gear oil at pressure; b.
 Jacking gear disengaged; c.
 Clutch disengaged (if so fitted); d.
 Gas generator speed below alarm point; e.
-Uptake and supply stacks are clear; Command and Control logic is reset; g.
-Command and Control logic is reset, 4.
-Initiates starting sequence from command platform; 5.
-Monitors all speeds, temperatures and pressures vital to engine start; 6.
-Ensures start medium and ignition system are secured upon reaching gas generator idle speed; and 7.
-Records start initiation and at idle times.
+Uptake and supply stacks are clear; f.
+Command throttles are in the IDLE position; g.
+Command and Control logic is reset; Initiates starting sequence from command platform; Monitors all speeds, temperatures and pressures vital to engine start; Ensures start medium and ignition system are secured upon reaching gas generator idle speed; and Records start initiation and at idle times.